 “That part of your life is just not compatible with ours, but your life is yours to live as you see fit.
 We do love you, and we want you to keep well.”

-After seeing the video, Chris said he just wants to “have some sort of relationship” with his parents, and their reaction had made him angry.
+After seeing the video, Chris said he just wants to “have some sort of relationship” with his parents.

-But despite the mixed emotions, Chris and Grant got married at an outdoor ceremony in Florida, with Chris’ aunt and uncle and Grant’s parents looking on.
+Despite mixed emotions, Chris and Grant married at an outdoor ceremony in Florida.
+Chris’ aunt and uncle and Grant’s parents attended the ceremony.

 “I hate to use the word blessed, but I do feel blessed,” Chris said after the wedding.